OUR HISTORY

 Photo © André Laug

-1968, The André Laug label
+1968, birth of the André Laug label

-His greatest dream is finally realized: Laug launches his eponymous label, designing a collection of prêt-à-porter to show in Florence (Pitti) and Paris.
+His greatest dream was finally realized: Laug launched his eponymous label, designing a collection of prêt-à-porter to show in Florence (Pitti) and Paris.
 The Chamber of Fashion in Rome offered Laug a time in the runway schedule, albeit not at the most optimal time: 8.15am in the morning on July 20.
 Despite his off-prime show schedule, the hall was packed and his first F/W collection of haute couture was a roaring success.
-In light of the occasion, and thanks to the generous contribution from Susy Gandini (owner of the fabric house and well known in France as "une femme italienne très parisienne"), Laug inaugurated his atelier in Piazza di Spagna.
+In light of the occasion, and thanks to the contribution from Susy Gandini (owner of the fabric house and well known in France as "une femme italienne très parisienne"), Laug inaugurated his atelier in Piazza di Spagna.
 This date ushered in the designer’s official entry into the world of Italian fashion, noted for his particular ability to exalt the female form in a proportional, sophisticated, and structured way.
 Success continued in subsequent collections of prêt-à-porter and haute couture: the world fell in love with the “Parisian from Rome”.
 In September, Vogue dedicated a spread to him.

 In the photo: White, brown, and rust pantsuit with a printed circle pattern.